March 11, 2021

 Mechanical meters (counters)

 These are much easier.
-Just provide the numbers, including the leading zeros, but ignore the last red digit.
+Just provide the numbers before the decimal place/before the numbers in red.

 Phew!
-We know it looks really complicated, but once you get a handle on it, it’s not too bad.
+We know it can seem complicated, but once you get a handle on it, it’s not too bad.
 Some of our tenants just video the whole stream of screens for us, and that’s fine, we’ll decipher them for you.
-As a note, the costs shown are based on the rates the original energy company provided back in 2007 or so, when they were fitted so please ignore them, they will not be accurate!

 If you are still unsure on how to read your meter, the best thing to do is just to drop us a call on 0333 358 3377 or email us on email@example.com.
 We would be happy to talk you through it!
 We will be asking for your meter readings every month, so it’s really worth finding out how to do this sooner rather than later.